Joe W. Kelly

 Upon General Kelly's departure from the group, he received this commendation from his division commander:

 I commend you particularly for your aggressive leadership while commanding the 386th Bombardment Group (M).
 This aggressive leadership, together with your efficient administration of the group, was directly responsible for its receiving a unit citation awarded for compiling the outstanding record made by any medium bombardment group during its first year of operations in this theater.

 General Kelly remained in Europe in command and staff positions until December 1944 when he returned to West Point as director of aviation.

 He enrolled in the Air War College at Maxwell Air Force Base, Alabama in the summer of 1946.
 After graduation, he was an instructor and then chief of Plans and Operations Division.

-In January 1948, he began a 5½ year association with the Strategic Air Command, commanding various SAC bomber units including the Far East Air Forces Bomber Command at Yokota Air Base, Japan.
+In January 1948, he began a 5½ year association with the Strategic Air Command, commanding various SAC bomber units including the Far East Air Forces Bomber Command at Yokota Air Base, Japan, and serving as the commanding general of 19th Air Division at Carswell AFB, Texas.

 In 1953, he was assigned to the Office of the Secretary of the Air Force, Washington, D.C., as director of Legislative Liaison.
 In this position he was responsible for development of public laws affecting the Air Force and for furthering Air Force relations with Congress.
 For his exceptional service in this position, General Kelly was awarded an oak leaf cluster to the Distinguished Service Medal by Secretary of the Air Force James Douglas.

 On July 21, 1958, General Kelly assumed command of the Air Proving Ground Center at Eglin Air Force Base, Florida, his final assignment before taking command of MATS.
 He retired on July 18, 1964.
 Kelly died on July 8, 1979, at Eglin Air Force Base and was buried in Barrancas National Cemetery in Pensacola, Florida.

 For his interest in and support of the Air Reserve Forces, General Kelly was chosen for the "Minuteman Hall of Fame" award for 1962 by the Reserve Officers Association.